snappr/image-handler/README.md

 ```

 _Note:_
-- **MY_BUCKET**: name of an existing bucket in your account
+- **MY_BUCKET**: name of an existing bucket or the list of comma-separated bucket names in your account
 - **PROFILE_NAME**: name of an AWS CLI profile that has appropriate credentials for deploying in your preferred region

 # Collection of operational metrics

 This solution collects anonymous operational metrics to help AWS improve the quality and features of the solution.
-For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/op-metrics.html).
+For more information, including how to disable this capability, please see the [implementation guide](https://docs.aws.amazon.com/solutions/latest/serverless-image-handler/reference.html#anonymized-data-collection).

 # External Contributors